Shredmetal/Ad_Astra_Tactical/README.md

 **1. Defensive Sphere**
 - Requirement: All ships within 9" of centre
 - Benefit: Share PD Coverage, if ship has lost PD, being in sphere with at least one ship having PD extends missile invulnerability to other ship
 - Drawback: PD can be overwhelmed.
 Each PD system can only destroy 2 missiles.
-If the squadron has only 2 ships and 1 PD system between them, if 4 enemy ships each launch a missile, the defending squadron is guaranteed to receive two component hits.
+If the squadron has only 2 ships and 1 PD system between them, if 4 enemy ships each launch a missile, the attacker performs a hit chance roll for missiles 3 and 4.
+If number of missiles fired at the formation > 2x the number of active PD systems, then perform standard hit chance rolls for every missile fired after the missiles that will be destroyed, in the same turn.

 **2. Attack Line**
 - Requirement: Ships in linear formation 6" apart